 Expenses to bring you home – up to $100,000

-- Pre-existing conditions that have not remained stable in the 3 months before the effective date
+- Pre-existing medical conditions that have not remained stable in the 3 months before the effective date

 - If you get coverage after you arrive at school, there is a 48-hour waiting period except if you are accidentally injured or if you are extending an existing Travel Insurance for Students policy from Manulife